Shenmue (video game)

-is a 1999 action-adventure game developed and published by Sega for the Dreamcast.
+is a 1999 action-adventure game created by Yu Suzuki and developed and published by Sega for the Dreamcast.
 It follows the teenage martial artist Ryo Hazuki as he sets out in revenge for the murder of his father in 1980s Yokosuka, Japan.
-The player explores an open world, fighting opponents in brawler battles and encountering quick time events.
+The player explores an open world, fighting opponents in brawler battles and encountering quick-time events.
 The environmental detail was considered unprecedented, with numerous interactive 3D objects, a day-and-night system, variable weather effects, non-player characters with daily schedules and various minigames.